Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 $$ vi \rightarrow Am $$

 That's it!
-Now, we can write a sequence of derivation using these rules to generate the **Am-Dm-G-C** progression:
+Now, we can write a sequence of derivations using these rules to generate the **Am-Dm-G-C** progression:

 $$ I \rightarrow I\ I $$